Christine Jackob-Marks: Artistic development

+From the mid-2000s, Jackob-Marks moved away from figurative motifs and developed her core themes: Landscape, animals and nature to non-figurative pictorial worlds.
+In the lecture Breathing and Painting, on the occasion of the exhibition "SOIL" in Berlin 2023, the art historian Mark Gisbourne described her paintings as significant works of Informal Painting of German provenance, in which "the actual painting process precedes the meaningful definition of a theme in her work.
+It would therefore be wrong to see Christine Jackob-Marks as a compositional painter, as if there were a predetermined design that is subsequently executed or painted.
+She is a painter oriented towards the painting process, and her pictures are primarily created in the act of painting itself."

 Christine Jackob-Marks has been a lecturer at the HdK and at the Thuringian Summer Academy.
 Her work has been exhibited nationally and internationally since 1988: in Germany at the gallery at Savignyplatz, from 1995 in the Gallery Poll, 1996 on the ZDF in Mainz, several times in the Hamburg gallery Rose, in Bielefeld in the Samuelis Baumgarte gallery, in the gallery in the Körnerpark, Berlin and until 2018 in the DNA Gallery; 2020 also from the Berlin Gallery Kewenig in Palma de Mallorca.

-Christine Jackob-Marks lives and works in Berlin and Ibiza.
+Christine Jackob-Marks lives and works in Berlin and on Ibiza.